WayneCrump/BCS-theory-critical-current-fit/README.md

 Authors: Evgeny Talantsev, Wayne Crump, Jeff Tallon.

 Installation:
-To use the program you must either have matlab or have the matlab runtime (download link: http://au.mathworks.com/products/compiler/mcr/).
+To use the program you must have the matlab runtime (download link: http://au.mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
-Matlab version 2012a or later is recommended.
 Simply unzip and run the exe.

 Usage: